Iga Świątek

+WTA Tour–level singles titles, including six major titles: four at the French Open, one at Wimbledon, and one at the US Open.
+She has also won the 2023 WTA Finals and eleven WTA 1000 titles. Świątek is the first Pole to win a major singles title.

-Świątek's father Tomasz is a retired Olympic rower.
-As a junior, Świątek was the 2018 French Open girls' doubles champion alongside Caty McNally and the 2018 Wimbledon girls' singles champion. Świątek began playing regularly on the WTA Tour in 2019, and entered the top 50 at 18 years old after her maiden WTA final and a fourth-round appearance at the 2019 French Open.
+As a junior, Świątek was the 2018 French Open girls' doubles champion alongside Caty McNally and the 2018 Wimbledon girls' singles champion.
+She began playing regularly on the WTA Tour in 2019, and entered the top 50 at 18 years old after her first Tour final and a fourth-round appearance at the 2019 French Open.
+In 2020, Świątek won her first major at the French Open in dominant fashion, losing no more than five games in any singles match.
+She entered the top ten of the WTA rankings for the first time in May 2021.

-During her French Open title run in 2020, Świątek did not lose more than five games in any singles match.
-She entered the top ten of the WTA rankings for the first time in May 2021 after winning the Italian Open.
-Following back-to-back WTA 1000 titles in 2022 at Qatar and Indian Wells, Świątek reached a career-high ranking of No. 2 on 21 March 2022.
-On retirement of world No. 1 Ashleigh Barty, she gained the top ranking on 4 April 2022.
-She also won another WTA 1000 title in Miami, becoming the fourth woman to win the Sunshine Double.
-During this time, Świątek accumulated a 37-match winning streak, the longest on the WTA Tour in the 21st century.
+In early 2022, Świątek surged into dominant form with a 37-match winning streak, the longest on the WTA Tour in the 21st century, becoming world No. 1 in the process.
+With major titles at the French and US Opens, she finished 2022 as the world's best player.
+She repeated the year-end No. 1 feat in 2023 by defending her French Open title and claiming the WTA Finals, and won the French Open for a third straight edition in 2024.
+Following a year of form struggles, Świątek won her first grass court title at the 2025 Wimbledon Championships.
+She has claimed the French Open title at four of her seven appearances at the tournament, having never lost a match before the fourth round.

 Świątek has an all-court playing style.
 She won the WTA Fan Favorite Shot of the Year in 2019 with a drop shot from the baseline, and was voted WTA Fan Favorite Singles Player of the Year in 2020.
-She is the winner of the L'Equipe Champion of Champions of 2023.
-She was Polish Sports Personality of the Year in 2023.
+In 2023, she was named L'Équipe Champion of Champions and Polish Sports Personality of the Year and included on Time's annual list of the 100 most influential people in the world.

 Early life and background

-Iga Świątek was born on 31 May 2001 in Warsaw to Dorota and Tomasz Świątek.
-Her father is a former rower who competed in the men's quadruple sculls event at the 1988 Seoul Olympics.
-Her mother is an orthodontist.
-She has a sister Agata who is about three years older and is a dentist.
+Świątek was born on 31 May 2001 in Warsaw to Dorota and Tomasz Świątek.
+Her father is a former rower who competed in the men's quadruple sculls event at the 1988 Seoul Olympics, while her mother is an orthodontist.
+She has a sister, Agata, who is about three years older and is a dentist.

-Świątek's father wanted his daughters to become competitive athletes and preferred they take up an individual sport rather than a team sport to have better control of their chances of success.
-Agata initially started out as a swimmer, but switched to tennis after she had issues with swimming.
-Iga followed her sister into tennis because she wanted to beat her and also because she wanted to be more like her.
-Agata briefly competed on the ITF Junior Circuit in 2013 at about 15 years old, but stopped playing due to injury troubles.
-Iga trained at Mera Warsaw as a 14-year-old before later moving to Legia Warsaw.
+Their father wanted his daughters to become competitive athletes and preferred they take up an individual sport rather than a team sport to have better control of their chances of success.
+Agata started out as a swimmer but switched to tennis.
+Agata briefly competed on the ITF Junior Circuit in 2013 at about 15 years old, but stopped playing due to injury troubles. Świątek followed her sister into tennis because she wanted to beat her and also because she wanted to be more like her. Świątek trained at Mera Warsaw as a 14-year-old before later moving to Legia Warsaw.